BreadTube: Channels

 The vast majority of BreadTube content is in English, and most BreadTubers are American or British.
 The term is informal and often disputed, as there are no agreed-upon criteria for inclusion.
-According to The New Republic, in 2019, the five people most commonly mentioned as examples were Natalie Wynn (ContraPoints), Lindsay Ellis, Harry Brewis (Hbomberguy), Abigail Thorn (Philosophy Tube), and Shaun, while Kat Blaque and Anita Sarkeesian are cited as significant influences; Ian Danskin (aka Innuendo Studios), Hasan Piker, Vaush, and Destiny have also been described as part of BreadTube.
-However, several of these people, including Ellis, Shaun, and Wynn have rejected the label.
+According to The New Republic, in 2019, the five people most commonly mentioned as examples were the aforementioned Natalie Wynn and Lindsay Ellis, along with Harry Brewis (Hbomberguy), Abigail Thorn (Philosophy Tube), and Shaun, while Kat Blaque and Anita Sarkeesian are cited as significant influences; Ian Danskin (aka Innuendo Studios), Hasan Piker, Vaush, and Destiny have also been said to be BreadTubers.
+Some of these people, including Ellis, Shaun, and Wynn, have rejected the label.

 Reception

 According to The Conversation, as of 2021, BreadTube content creators "receive tens of millions of views a month and have been increasingly referenced in media and academia as a case study in deradicalisation."
 According to The Independent, BreadTube "commentators have been trying, quite successfully, to intervene in the right-wing recruitment narrative – lifting viewers out of the rabbit-hole, or, at least, shifting them over to a new one."
+Kevin Roose wrote in The New York Times that BreadTube creators employ a method he called a kind of "algorithmic hijacking": they focus on the same topics content creators with right-wing politics discuss to get their videos recommended to the same people consuming right-wing or far-right videos, thereby exposing a wider audience to their perspectives.

+Criticism

-Black BreadTube content creator Kat Blaque has criticized the lack of black content creators within BreadTube and argues that black content creators are marginalized within BreadTube.
-BreadTube content creator Kyle Kulinski argued that infighting within BreadTube has left the community "politically impotent and ineffectual."
+As a black BreadTuber, Kat Blaque has criticized the scarcity of them and argues the valuation of her work depends on white audiences.
+BreadTuber Kyle Kulinski (Secular Talk) has said that infighting in the community has made it "politically impotent and ineffectual".